onevzz/matherator/README.md

-# README
+# Matherator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+## About

+Matherator is a web-application based on Ruby on Rails that allows you to generate basic mathematical problems instantly.
+Given that the user had supplied the application with the necessary templates and equations.

+## Meet The Team

-* Database creation
+* Codename: G06-Matherator

-* Database initialization
+* Penek Suksuda

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Kornpong Chavitruthaigul

-* ...
+* Phubet Pongcharoen

+## Associations

+ESMTE - Benchamarachuthit Chanthaburi School Thailand